 10 Architectural Marvels in Vienna + Tips for Your Visit

 As the seat of the Austrian Emperor for many years, Vienna has become a showcase of the empire’s wealth and influence.
-The empire may not exist today, but it’s never a challenge to see the greatness of the Austrian Empire.

-All you need to do is wander around Vienna’s Old Town and the answer is right there: The stunning buildings, embellished with sculptures, reliefs, and detailed stonework.
 When you do that, I bet you’ll also find yourself thinking, ‘Just imagine the amount of money that must have been spent on the beautification of these buildings in Vienna.’

-Actually, just by walking along a single street, Ringstrasse, you can see a variety of stunning buildings in different architectural styles and truly appreciate the architectural beauty of Vienna.
+Truthfully, just by walking along a single street, Ringstrasse, you can see a variety of stunning buildings in different architectural styles and truly appreciate the architectural beauty of Vienna.

 However, if you’re interested in more eye-catching and fascinating landmarks, Ringstrasse isn’t the only place to explore.
 You should also consider discovering the parts of the city outside the historic center.
-I’d love to share with you 10 architectural gems located in various parts of Vienna, places I’m confident you’ll find visually fascinating when you tour Vienna.

-Should you find yourself in Vienna with an interest in gaining a deeper understanding of the city’s breathtaking architectural landmarks, I recommend taking part in a guided tour.
+Should you find yourself in Vienna with an interest in gaining a deeper understanding of the city’s breathtaking architectural landmarks, I recommend taking part in a guided tour:

-You might want to check out this partner-certified 2-hour historical sightseeing tour or even this stylish sightseeing tour in an electro vintage car.
-If you’re looking to cover more ground in just 3 hours, the classic bike tour of Vienna could be a great option.
+3. If you’re looking to cover more ground in just 3 hours, the classic bike tour of Vienna could be a great option.

 1. Imperial Palace